aws-azure-login/aws-azure-login/README.md

 #### Docker container on Mac
+Fisrt build the app according to the steps from `.github/workflows/main.yml`:
+    yarn install
+    yarn test
+    yarn build

 Use the `Dockerfile.arm64` to build your container example:

     docker build -t aws-azure-login-arm64 -f Dockerfile.arm64 .